Bandwidth/bandwidth.github.io/numbers/guides/managingOrders.md

 ## About {#about}

-The Bandwidth Phone Number Dashboard uses an “order” model for tracking the changes requested to the provisioned information that controls our customer and end-user experiences.
+The Bandwidth Phone Number API uses an “order” model for tracking the changes requested to the provisioned information that controls our customer and end-user experiences.
 Major changes to the configuration of the network such as Ordering numbers, Porting in numbers, Porting numbers out, Disconnecting numbers are tracked with work-orders that record the changes and track them through the related work-flow.

 ## Associating Notes with Work Orders {#notes-with-orders}